probeiuscorp/fslc-presentations/dependent-types/slides.md

 <!-- pause -->

-Types of just one value are also possible, and useful in some languages.
+Types of just one value are also possible and useful.
 ```typescript
 type Cons<T> = {
   kind: 'cons'